geopython/OWSLib/README.txt

 OWSLib
 ======

 An etree-based module for working with OGC W*S web services.
+This package provides a common API for WMS and WFS service metadata, and wrappers for GetCapabilities, GetMap, and GetFeature requests.

 Dependencies